 As these milestones suggest, tobacco use is a leading health indicator and one of the most preventable causes of disease.
 Your Student Health Services (SHS) has integrated tobacco cessation into its clinical services.
 SHS will ask students whether they use tobacco, advise those who use tobacco to quit and make referrals to evidence-based cessation services such as South Carolina Quit Line and other on/off campus cessation services.

-To access SHS’ tobacco cessation services, students may call to make an appointment or use Online Student Health (online appointment scheduler) to schedule an appointment at a time convenient for them.
-SHS’ tobacco cessation services are FREE and will include cessation counseling (clinical assessment), medical prescriptions (if indicated), nicotine replacement therapies (starter kit only) and referrals to on/off campus cessation support/services; charges for all off campus services will be the student's responsibility.
+To access SHS’ tobacco cessation services, students may call to make an appointment.
+SHS’ tobacco cessation services are FREE and will include cessation counseling (clinical assessment), medical prescriptions (if indicated), and referrals to on/off campus cessation support/services; charges for all off campus services will be the student's responsibility.